-A method for sharing the grids of the original MACKEY and the wide-band type was proposed to reduce L of the parallel arrangement model [2].
+A method for sharing the grids of the original MACKEY and the wide-band type is proposed to reduce L of the parallel arrangement model [2].
 Fig. 4 shows the sharing model of the grids.
 The green dotted line works in the WiFi 2 GHz band, and the blue dotted line works in the WiFi 5 GHz band.
 Compared with the parallel arrangement model, the overlapping part of the green and blue dotted lines works as a grid of different frequency bands.
 Therefore, the number of grids becomes triple, and L is small.
-A MACKEY type T (triple grids type: type T) is proposed, where the number of grids is triple.
+A MACKEY type T is proposed, where the number of grids is triple.
 The grid widths corresponding to one frequency are asymmetric on the left and right.
-A MACKEY type A (Asymmetry type: type A) was proposed as a model in which the left and right grids are asymmetric [2].
 In the figure, the slit of WiFi 2 GHz band acts as sp to reduce the influence of mutual coupling.
 Therefore, the sp of the grid in WiFi 2 GHz band is set to 4 mm where the influence of mutual coupling is small.
 Also, the slit of WiFi 5 GHz band is set to 0.5 mm.